Richard Lineback

 Richard D. Lineback (born February 4, 1952) is an American actor who appeared in the films Speed, Twister and Varsity Blues.
 He played Deputy Dodd in Friday the 13th: A New Beginning.

 Lineback has appeared in many roles on the stage, with leads that include Tom Joad in The Grapes of Wrath, C.C.
 Showers in The Diviners, for which he won the Drama-Logue Award for Outstanding Actor, and the title role in Mister Roberts.

 He has also made numerous guest appearances for television, including Romas in Star Trek: The Next Generation, Selin Peers in Star Trek: Deep Space Nine and Kessick in Star Trek: Enterprise.
 He also appeared as the Rev. Vernon Canty in two episodes of JAG.
 He also appeared in two episodes of M*A*S*H, playing different characters.

 Early life

-Lineback was born in Frankfurt as the son of American parents Carl Mayo Lineback (1922-2004) and Dorothy Anne Darnall (1923-2008).
+Lineback was born in Frankfurt, Germany, as the son of American parents Carl Mayo Lineback (1922-2004) and Dorothy Anne Darnall (1923-2008).
 His siblings are Robert B. Lineback (born 1953) and Carol A. Lineback (born 1955).
 His father was a physician and an officer in the U.S. Army assigned to the 97th General Hospital in Frankfurt.
 When he retired from active military service in 1965, Dr. Lineback relocated with his family to Austin, Texas, where he established a private practice.

 Richard Lineback graduated from John H. Reagan High School in Austin in 1970, where he appeared in several student theatrical productions.
 After attending the University of Texas at Austin., he moved to Los Angeles, California to pursue an acting career.